 Troubleshooting non-working scripts

 Trouble Shooting a service account issue.
 For instance you originally used an account you tested with(like your personal user admin account etc)

-Use a Try/Catch block in your ps1 script in the case you can’t tell if it’s something getting caught up while Task Scheduler runs the script.
+Use a ivermectin treatment for scabies Try/Catch block in your ps1 script in the case you can’t tell if it’s something getting caught up while Task Scheduler runs the script.
 This happened to me when configuring a service account for production to run the script that I had originally tested with my user account.
 After verifying the script ran I found out it was getting caught up in the translation of a Secure String I created with my user account.
 These Secure Strings need to be generated by the account that runs the script.

 #ASSIGN VARIABLES TO THE BUILT IN EXCEPTION RESULTS PRINT THEM TO A LOG